SamaanAnalyst/Crowdfunding-Analysis/README.md

 # An Analysis of Fundraising Campaigns
 Performing analysis on Kickstarter data to uncover trends, using Excel built-in functions and pivot charts. <br>
-This project is focused on utilizing Excel functions and solutions to analyze an extensive set of data, and the analysis report <br> is centered around deployed Excel skills and techniques.
+This project is focused on utilizing Excel functions and solutions to analyze an extensive set of data, and the analysis report is centered around deployed Excel skills and techniques.

 ## Overview of Project
 Louise is an up-and-coming playwright, who wants to start a crowdfunding campaign to help fund her play, ***Fever***. <br>